adetuadetu/git-camp10/README.md

 # git-camp10
-This is where i will blow the minds of new budding developers with the power of Git
+This is where i will blow the minds of new budding developers with the power of Git.

+this was added within nano in the database
+bash: line 1: T: command not found